Sunday, July 06, 2025

 🌿 The next prompt is PRAYER.
 It was suggested that we use several prayer prompts to have a conversation with God about the week ahead.
 [You can do the same.
 Use the very same prompts for your own prayer.]

 Make a note of four or five people you are praying for.
-I listed a wayward grandson, a family with sickness in the house, a young couple seeking God's direction, and an older friend who has just returned home from rehab.
+I listed a friend facing surgery, an older widow who needs encouragement, a young couple seeking God's direction, and an older friend who has just been placed on hospice care.

 A= * Reflect on what this verse tells you about who God is.